Porch Ceiling Ideas

 Wood Planks/ Tongue and Groove Planks Porch Ceiling

 Another great feature to add to a porch ceiling is wood planks also known as tongue and groove planks.
 It’s another popular choice for porch ceilings.
 They provide a warm and natural look that is perfect for any patio.
 You can choose from many different kinds of wood, that are great for exterior spaces, such as cedar, pine, or redwood.
 You can also opt for composite wood planks that are made from recycled materials.
+What’s important her his to remember to coordinate your patio ceiling with your patio flooring so they do not clash with one another.

 Painted Wood Plank Patio Ceiling